stevearc/oil.nvim/README.md

 This adapter allows you to browse files over ssh, much like netrw.
 To use it, simply open a buffer using the following name template:

 ```
-nvim oil-ssh://[username@]hostname[:port]/[path]
+nvim scp://[username@]hostname[:port]/[path]
 ```

-This should look familiar.
-In fact, if you replace `oil-ssh://` with `sftp://`, this is the exact same url format that netrw uses.
+This may look familiar.
+In fact, this is the exact same url format that netrw uses.

-While this adapter effectively replaces netrw for directory browsing, it still relies on netrw for file editing.
-When you open a file from oil, it will use the `scp://host/path/to/file.txt` format that triggers remote editing via netrw.

 Note that at the moment the ssh adapter does not support Windows machines, and it requires the server to have a `/bin/bash` binary as well as standard unix commands (`rm`, `mv`, `mkdir`, `chmod`, `cp`, `touch`, `ln`, `echo`).